mrlesmithjr/ansible-rpi-k8s-cluster/README.md

 > your first node obtains.
 This will allow you to communicate with all of the
 > cluster nodes once they get an IP via DHCP from the first node.

+For Kubernetes networking we are using [Weave Net](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/).

 ## Hardware

 The following list is the hardware which I am using currently while developing